BloomTech-Labs/CS10-job-board/README.md

 [Notes on models](jobs/notes/MODELS.md)

-- `/api/jobs/` returns a limited view of the 10 most recent jobs, sorted by publishing date in descending order (most rencetly published is first).
-It only accepts a GET request.
+- `/api/jobs/` returns a limited view of the 10 most recent jobs, sorted by publishing date in descending order (most recently published is first).
+Accepts GET requests.
-- `/api/addjob/` accepts a POST request to create a new Job.
-- `/api/jobs/:id/` returns a specific job, and accepts PUT, and DELETE requests.
+- `/api/jobs/:id/` returns a specific job.
+Accepts GET requests.
-- `/api/company/jobs/` returns a a list of jobs posted by an authenticated company user, in descending order (most rencently published is first)
+- `/api/company/jobs/` returns a a list of jobs posted by an authenticated company user, in descending order (most recently published is first).
+Accepts GET and POST requests.

 ### Auth Routes